SamuelSwartzberg/flashcardifying_text_temp/math.md

 ## operations

-In general, an operation is the same thing as a function, but one which gets its own operator.
+»⟮an operation⟯« is the same thing as ⟮＿a function＿⟯, but one which ⟮gets its own ＿operator＿⟯.
-In an operation, the input values are known as operands.
+»⟮Operands⟯« are ⟮the input values⟯ of ⟮＿operations＿⟯.
-In an operation, the symbol performing the operation is an operator.
+»⟮An operator⟯« is ⟮the symbol signifing⟯ ⟮＿the operation＿⟯.
-In `3+4`, 3 and 4 are the operands.
+In `3+4`, ⟮3 and 4⟯ are ⟮＿the operands＿⟯.
-In `3+4`, + is the operator.
+In `3+4`, ⟮+⟯ is ⟮＿the operator＿⟯.
 We might want to consider a mathematical constant to be an operation of arity 0.

 ### types